 Join us for a two-part webinar series on establishing strong ethics and avoiding malpractice.
-Together, these trainings will help you understand what rules you need to follow and what steps you need to take to implement them.
+These trainings will help participants understand what rules to follow and what steps to take to implement them.

 This webinar will cover the laws and process governing denaturalization, discuss the types of cases in which the government has pursued denaturalization in the past, and offer tips for practitioners representing clients pursuing naturalization.